-- Following the initiation of an accommodation review, the school board will hold a minimum of two public meetings for broader consultation on the initial report from administration. - 2) The meetings will be facilitated by school board staff in order to solicit broader community feedback on the recommended option(s) contained in the initial report, and will include the accommodation review committee (ARC). - 3) Notice of the public meetings will be provided, no later than 10 business days prior to the meeting, through school newsletters, letters to the school community, the school board website and advertisements in local community newspapers and will include date, time location, purpose, contact name and number. - 4) The first public meeting will be held no fewer than 30 business days following the Board's decision to conduct an accommodation review, and will include: - a) an overview of the ARC orientation session; - b) review of the initial report from administration with recommended option(s); and - c) a presentation of the School Information Profiles (SIPs).
+- Following the initiation of an accommodation review, the school board will hold a minimum of two public meetings for broader consultation on the initial report from administration. - 2) The meetings will be facilitated by school board staff in order to solicit broader community feedback on the recommended option(s) contained in the initial report, and will include the accommodation review committee (ARC). - 3) Notice of the public meetings will be provided, no later than 10 business days prior to the meeting, through school newsletters, letters to the school community, the school board website and advertisements in local community newspapers and will include date, time location, purpose, contact name and number. - 4) The first public meeting will be held no fewer than 30 business days following the Board's decision to conduct an accommodation review, and will include: - a) an overview of the ARC orientation session: - b) review of the initial report from administration with recommended option(s); and - c) a presentation of the School Information Profiles (SIPs).
 The SIPs will help to provide an understanding of the context surrounding the decision to include a specific school or school(s) in an accommodation review. - 5) There must be a minimum of 40 business days between the first and last public meeting. - 6) The last public meeting must occur no fewer than 10 business days prior to the presentation of administration's final report to the Student Enrolment/School Capacity Committee (SE/SCC).

-Completing the Accommodation Review Process Final report from Administration to the Student Enrolment/School Capacity Committee (SE/SCC)
+Completing the accommodation review process Final report from Administration to the Student Enrolment/School Capacity Committee (SE/SCC)

-- 1) At the conclusion of the accommodation review process, and no fewer than 10 business days following the final public meeting, administration will prepare and present its final report to the SE/SCC in public session. - 2) The final report from administration must include a community consultation section that contains feedback from the Accommodation Review Committee (ARC) and any public consultations as well as any relevant information obtained from the municipalities and other community partners prior to and during the accommodation review.
+- At the conclusion of the accommodation review process, and no fewer than 10 business days following the final public meeting, administration will prepare and present its final report to the SE/SCC in public session. - 2) The final report from administration must include a community consultation section that contains feedback from the Accommodation Review Committee (ARC) and any public consultations as well as any relevant information obtained from the municipalities and other community partners prior to and during the accommodation review. - 3) Administration may choose to amend their proposed option(s) included in their initial report.
+The recommended options must also include a proposed accommodation plan, prepared for decision of the Board, which contains a timeline for implementation.

-Student Enrolment/School Capacity Committee Report No. B-2 Page 15 November 21, 2016
+Student Enrolment/School Capacity Committee Report No. B-3 Page 13 November 21, 2016